Skip to main content

 3 mentions Positive Neutral Negative

-The atmosphere is highly praised for its fitting and memorable soundtrack, which enhances various scenes such as battles and discoveries, effectively complementing the overall setting and action.
+The atmosphere is highly praised for its fitting and memorable soundtrack, which enhances the setting and mood across various scenes such as battles and discoveries.
+The music effectively complements the action, creating an immersive experience.

-• “The background music that plays in different scenes is very fitting, whether during a battle, a crucial discovery, or other key moments.”
+• “The background music that plays in different scenes is very fitting, whether it's during a battle, crucial discovery, or other moments, enhancing the atmosphere.”

 • “The soundtrack deserves special mention—it’s atmospheric, memorable, and perfectly matched to the action.”